 Fantasy Football Predictions For 2025 – Running Backs

 Sure, the offensive line is a huge part of the run game, and how effective it is, or is not, but usually if a RB is good, they are going to be good regardless of the team around them, making them a little easier to predict than WRs.
 That doesn’t mean this list will be 100% accurate of course.
-What’s difficult with RBs, is that every year there is a rookie RB or even 2nd or 3rd year player that seemingly came out of nowhere to have a huge fantasy season.
-I also believe most of these RBs are separated by very little fantasy points per game.
+What makes predicting rankings among RBs difficult is that every year there is a rookie RB or even 2nd or 3rd year player that seemingly came out of nowhere to have a huge fantasy season.
+What’s also difficult is that most of these RBs are separated by very few fantasy points per game.
 It becomes a war of attrition, and who can stay on the field.
 So with all of that in mind, here are my predictions as of pre-NFL draft.

 This post contains affiliate links.
 If you make a purchase through these links, I may earn a commission at no extra cost to you.